appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 2. From the **Queries** Tab, click **+ New query / API**.

-3. Select the `Add GetProducts` query module to view inputs, default values, and query settings.
+3. Select the `Add GetProducts` query module.
+You can add multiple modules from the package.

 4. Run the query module.